Aosta Red Pied: History

-Like the other cattle breeds of the Valle d'Aosta, the Valdostana Castana and the Valdostana Pezzata Nera, the Valdostana Pezzata Rossa derives from inter-breeding of various local breeds and types of cattle.
-The most important influence on the development and morphology of the Pezzata Rossa came from Swiss Simmental cattle, which came into the region over the Great St. Bernard Pass.
+Like the other cattle breeds of the Aosta Valley, the Aosta Chestnut and the Aosta Black Pied, the Aosta Red Pied derives from inter-breeding of various local breeds and types of cattle.
+The most important influence on the development and morphology of the Red Pied came from Swiss Simmental cattle, which came into the region over the Great St. Bernard Pass.
 In the twentieth century, attempts were made to increase size and productive qualities by cross-breeding with imported stock, including Abondance and Montbéliarde stock from France, and various European strains of Simmental.
 The resulting increase in size reduced the adaptation of the animals to life on the high mountain pastures, and the experiment was quickly abandoned.
-A breeders' association, the Associazione Nazionale Allevatori Bovini Razza Valdostana, was started in 1937, and a herd-book was established in 1958.
+A breeders' association, Associazione Nazionale Allevatori Bovini Razza Valdostana (Italian) or Association Nationale Éleveurs Bovins de Race Valdôtaine, was started in 1937, and a herd-book was established in 1958.

 In 1946 it was thought that were about 106 000 head.
 In 1983 the population was estimated at 120 000, and in 2014 it was reported as 23 471.

-The Valdostana Pezzata Rossa is among the eleven breeds which together form the Fédération Européenne des Races Bovines de l'Arc Alpin, the others being: the Pinzgauer and Tiroler Grauvieh from Austria; the Abondance, Tarentaise and Vosgienne from France; the Hinterwälder and Vordelwälder from Germany; the Rendena from Italy; and the Hérens from Switzerland.
+The Aosta Red Pied is among the eleven breeds which together form the Fédération Européenne des Races Bovines de l'Arc Alpin, the others being: the Pinzgauer and Tiroler Grauvieh from Austria; the Abondance, Tarentaise and Vosgienne from France; the Hinterwälder and Vorderwälder from Germany; the Rendena from Italy; and the Hérens from Switzerland.

 Characteristics

-The Valdostana Pezzata Rossa is red-pied.
+The Aosta Red Pied is red-pied.
 The lower legs, stomach and face are usually white, and the ears red.
 The muzzle and the mucosa are pink, and the horns short and yellowish.
 The hooves are particularly hard.
 It is robust, long-lived and hardy, and well able to exploit high mountain pasture at 2500 m and above.
 Management is transhumant: the cattle are stabled only in winter, and spend the summer months on the mountain pastures of the Alps, moving higher as the season progresses.

 Use

-The Valdostana Pezzata Rossa is raised both for milk and for meat.
+The Aosta Red Pied is raised both for milk and for meat.
 Milk yield averages 4000 kg per lactation; the milk has 3.55% fat and is high in κ-casein, making it suitable for cheese-making.
-The milk is used to make Fontina, but also in less well-known local cheeses such as Fromadzo, Reblec, Salignum, Seràs and Toma di Gressoney.
+The milk is used to make Fontina, but also in less well-known local cheeses such as Vallée d'Aoste Fromadzo, Reblec, Salignon, Seras and Gressoney toma cheese.